syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Charts/Create-custom-chart).

-## Creating a Chart from Database
+## Creating a Chart from a Database

 Create a chart in a Word document using the .NET Word Library by utilizing the values retrieved from the database.

-The following code example illustrates how to create a chart in a Word document from database.
+The following code example illustrates how to create a chart in a Word document from a database.

 {% tabs %}
 {% highlight c# tabtitle="C# [Windows-specific]" %}